In this page

 4.12 If a teacher changes role to become a member of the admin team within the same school, would their old post need to be recorded?

-If a teacher has moved into a support or admin staff role, a retention record would need to be returned with a destination of ‘Employed in a non-teaching capacity within the education system’ (introduced in SWAC phase 2 in 2021).
+If a teacher has moved into a support or admin staff role, a retention record would need to be returned with a destination of ‘Employed in a non-teaching capacity within the education system’.
 A full ’School’ data record would need to be returned for the individual reflecting their new role.

 4.13 Are students that are on teacher training placements to be included in SWAC?